 Key Club is an international student-led organization that provides its members with opportunities to provide service, build character, and develop leadership.
 Service projects that the Roanoke Catholic Key Club annually coordinate or participate in include the production of Christmas fruit baskets to assist Manna Ministries, Soup for Seniors, and drives to benefit both local food banks and a Catholic school in Haiti.

 Academic Eligibility for Co-curricular Activities

-Students become ineligible to participate in co-curricular activities if they fail any subject.
-Activities governed by these guidelines include student government offices, varsity, junior varsity and middle school sports, the newspaper, yearbook, literary magazine, and clubs.
-An athlete who is ineligible to participate in athletics may practice with the team and may sit on the bench during home games, but may NOT dress out for games, travel with the team, or take any formal role (i.e. manager, score keeper) during games.
+Students become ineligible to participate in co-curricular activities if they fail any subject (grade below 60).
+Activities governed by these guidelines include student government offices, varsity, junior varsity and middle school sports, and clubs.
+An athlete who is ineligible to participate in athletics may NOT practice with the team nor sit on the bench during home games, dress out for games, travel with the team, or take any formal role (i.e. manager, score keeper) during games.

 Period of Ineligibility

-Eligibility at the beginning of a school year requires a passing grade for the fourth quarter as well as a final passing grade in each course taken during the previous year.
+Eligibility at the beginning of a school year requires a final passing grade for each course taken during the previous year.

 - Grades 8 thru 12 – Yearly retreats

 - Senior Year – Announcements and graduation materials plus